-Up to \$35,284,792 of Common Stock Issuable Upon the Exercise of Rights to Subscribe for Such Shares
+Up to [•] Shares of Common Stock Issuable Upon the Exercise of Rights to Subscribe for Such Shares at \$ [•] Per Share

-SIGA Technologies, Inc. ("SIGA," the "Company," "we" or "us"), is distributing, at no charge, to the holders of our common stock, par value \$0.0001 per share, non-transferable subscription rights to purchase shares of our common stock.
-The subscription rights will not be tradable.
-The price per share will be determined after the close of business on [•], 2016, which is the expiration date of our offering period (the "expiration date"), and will equal the lower of \$1.50 or 85% of the volume weighted average price of our shares on the expiration date, as reported on the OTC Pink Sheets.
-We refer to the price as so determined as the "subscription price."

-Each stockholder will receive one subscription right for each share of our common stock owned on [•], 2016, the record date of the rights offering, and each subscription right will entitle its holder to invest \$0.65 towards the purchase of shares of our common stock, which we refer to as the "basic subscription right," at the subscription price.
-If you exercise your basic subscription rights in full, and other stockholders do not fully exercise their basic subscription rights, you will be entitled to an over-subscription privilege to purchase a portion of the unsubscribed common stock at the subscription price, subject to proration limitations and the potential ownership limitations set forth under "Rights Offering - Limitations on Exercise", which we refer to as the over-subscription privilege.
-The number of shares that you will obtain will equal the accepted dollar amount of your investment divided by the subscription price rounded down to the nearest whole share.
-Each subscription right consists of a basic subscription right and an over-subscription privilege, which we refer to, together, as the subscription right.
+SIGA Technologies, Inc. ("SIGA," the "Company," "we" or "us"), is distributing, at no charge, to the holders of our common stock, par value \$0.0001 per share, non-transferable subscription rights to purchase up to [•] shares of the Company's common stock.
+Each stockholder will receive one subscription right for each share of our common stock owned on [•], 2016, and each subscription right will entitle its holder to purchase [•] shares of common stock at a purchase price of \$[•] per share, which we refer to as the "basic subscription right."
+If you exercise your basic subscription rights in full, and other stockholders do not fully exercise their basic subscription rights, you will be entitled to an over-subscription privilege to purchase a portion of the unsubscribed common stock at the subscription price, subject to proration and ownership limitations, which we refer to as the over-subscription privilege.
+Each subscription right consists of a basic subscription right and an over-subscription privilege, which we refer to as the subscription right.